 If you are new to climbing or just looking to dip your toes into the world of outdoor climbing, you might be wondering what’s the difference between these two types of shoes.
 Which one should you choose for your next outdoor adventure?

 Let’s begin with talking about the most common type of footwear all climbers wear – climbing shoes.

 These shoes are typically made from leather or synthetic uppers, paired with a climbing-specific rubber compound.
-They have a pointed toe box and are designed to wrap securely around your feet, like a sticky second skin, providing precision and grip when climbing.
-There are many different types of climbing shoes that come in a variety of widths shapes in order to find a shoe that offers you that Cinderella-like fit.
+They have a pointed-toe box and are designed to wrap securely around your feet, like a sticky second skin, providing precision and grip when climbing.
+There are many different types of climbing shoes that come in a variety of widths and shapes in order to find a shoe that offers you that Cinderella-like fit.

 Approach shoes, on the other hand, do exactly what they say on the tin.
-As many of the best climbing spots aren’t exactly roadside crags, approach shoes are designed to be worn on the approach to your climbing destination.
+As many of the best climbing spots aren’t exactly roadside crags, approach shoes are designed to be worn on the hike to your climbing destination.

-It might seem a bit strange to create a shoe specifically designed for walking to your climbing project but these shoes offer some undeniable benefits over the alternatives.
+It might seem a bit strange to create a shoe specifically designed for walking to your climbing project, but these shoes offer some undeniable benefits over the alternatives.
 Approach shoes offer greater stability and durability than running shoes, for example, and are made to handle a variety of terrains, from flat trails to steep scree slopes.
 They are less busky and offer a lower cut than hiking boots too, allowing for better foot dexterity, which pays dividends when navigating tricky terrain.